awsdocs/amazon-ec2-user-guide/doc_source/ebs-volume-types.md

 This volume type is optimized for workloads involving large, sequential I/O, and we recommend that customers with workloads performing small, random I/O use `gp2`\.
 For more information, see [Inefficiency of small read/writes on HDD](#inefficiency)\.

-Throughput Optimized HDD \(`st1`\) volumes attached to EBS\-optimized instances are designed to offer consistent performance, delivering within 10% of the expected throughput performance 99% of the time in a given year\.
+Throughput Optimized HDD \(`st1`\) volumes attached to EBS\-optimized instances are designed to offer consistent performance, delivering at least 90% of the expected throughput performance 99% of the time in a given year\.

 ### Throughput credits and burst performance<a name="ST1ThroughputBurst"></a>